microsoft/PowerPlatformConnectors/certified-connectors/BillsPLS/Readme.md

 ## Pre-requisites

-You will need the following to proceed
+You will need the following to proceed</br>
-• Active Microsoft Power Automate, Power Apps, Logic Apps account
+• Active Microsoft Power Automate, Power Apps, Logic Apps account</br>
 • You need an API key to access the connector which you can get from IN-D One portal.

 ### Supported Operations